 Water is an in-flight essential.
 And the small cups they bring around during the food service are not enough.
 Plane air is very dry.
 Every passenger on the plane breathes in oxygen and releases carbon dioxide.
 In order to bring in more oxygen, fresh air is pumped into the cabin.
-However, the air at such high altitudes has very little moisture, making the cabin air humid and dry.
+However, the air at such high altitudes has very little moisture, making the cabin air dry.
 That is what makes your skin feel dehydrated.
 "I try to drink at least a liter for every six hours of flying," flight attendant Felicia Rohan* explained.
 "I usually drink two liters if I'm flying to Europe."
 Another pilot, Anne Schroeder, uses the Camelback BPA-Free Water Bottle With Filter ($20) to make sure she always has H20 on hand.

 Downsize your beauty items.
 There are plenty of reasons to minimize your favorite skin care items before a vacation (and we're not just talking about the TSA's 3-ounce rule).
 If you can't go a day without your luxe cleanser, have special formulas for acne or sensitive skin, or just hate tiny hotel freebies, fill up miniature bottles.
 Some brands come in travel-size options, but flight attendants rely on the empty jars at places like The Container Store.
 You can also head to your local drugstore and pick up the travel-safe containers that won't leak, like GoGear Travel Travel Tubes ($15 for three).
 They're flight-attendant approved!